GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_access.md

 :::{dropdown} How to add DEA Land Cover to a Digital Atlas of Australia map

 The Digital Atlas of Australia brings together trusted national data in a central platform.
-Follow these steps to [create a map using the Digital Atlas](https://digital.atlas.gov.au/apps/6b0a217d5c704e8fb6c353d6245585ce/explore) and ensure to add the Land Cover layer.
+Follow these steps to [create a map using the Digital Atlas](https://digital.atlas.gov.au/apps/6b0a217d5c704e8fb6c353d6245585ce/explore) and ensure to add the layer **DEA Land Cover Level 3** or **DEA Land Cover Level 4**.

 :::